Skip to main contentLink to External Link Policy

 What Do We Know About Safety?

 • Kava can cause digestive upset, headache, dizziness, and other side effects.
-The use of kava may affect the ability to drive or operate machinery.
-Long-term use of high doses of kava may cause kava dermopathy, a condition that involves dry, scaly, flaky skin with a yellow discoloration.
+Long-term use of high doses of kava may cause kava dermopathy, a condition that involves dry, scaly, flaky skin with reddened eyes and temporary yellow discoloration of the skin, hair, and nails.

 • Kava may have special risks if taken during pregnancy or while breastfeeding because of the presence of harmful pyrone constituents.